lh3/lh3.github.com/_posts/2020-05-27-base-quality-scores-are-essential-to-short-read-variant-calling.md

 {% include JB/setup %}

-In [an earlier post][old-post] a few days ago, I said "discarding base quality dramatically reduces variant calling accuracy" but without evidence.
+In [an earlier post][old-post] a few days ago, I said "discarding base quality dramatically reduces variant calling accuracy".
+I didn't provide evidence.
 This certainly doesn't sound persuasive.
 In this post, I will show an experiement to support my claim.

-I downloaded high-coverage short reads for sample HG002 [from GIAB ftp][giab-data], converted to unsorted FASTQ with samtools collate, mapped them to hs37d5 (for compatibility with GIAB) with bwa-mem, called variants with GATK v4 and compared the calls to the [GIAB truth v4.1][giab41].
+I downloaded high-coverage short reads for sample HG002 [from GIAB ftp][giab-data], converted to unsorted FASTQ with [samtools collate][st-collate], mapped them to [hs37d5][hs37d5] (for compatibility with GIAB) with bwa-mem, called variants with GATK v4 and compared the calls to the [GIAB truth v4.1][giab41].
 I then estimated the false negative rate (FNR=1-sensitivity) and false discovery rate (FDR=1-precision) with [RTG's vcfeval][rtg].
-I optionally applied the hard filters in [my earlier paper][hapdip].
+I optionally applied the hard filters proposed in [my earlier paper][hapdip].
 For "no quality", I set all base quality to Q25 which corresponds to the average empirical error rate of this dataset.

 <style> .extable td,th { padding: 4px; } </style>